harshitsinghai77/streek-data-etl/README.md

 Sample data consist of a list of ~5000 e-commerce products and its information.
 The data can be downloaded [here](https://drive.google.com/file/d/1m0cF742dliCvnbmE3lc-WwxfZNbaikup/view)

-#### Dump the data inside the docker container using any of the following two methods
+#### Dump data in Postgres docker container using any of the following two methods

 1. via `pg_dump`
 2. via `python script`